-\checkmark ANNUAL REPORT PUI RSUANT TO SECTION 13 C OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year end ded December 31, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 4 Commission F ile Number 000-51405 Triri DEDAL HOME I OAN BANK OF DALLAS 1, 171 erant as specified in its charter) · · · · · · · · · · · · · · · · · · · · ered corporation incorporation or organization) 71-6013989 (I.R.S.
-Employer Identification Numbe \J (State of other jurisdiction of incorporation of organization) (I.R.S.
-Employer Identification Number byer identification Number) - way South, Suite 600 Irving, 75063-2547 ' . al executive offices) (Zip Code) Registrant's telephone number, including area code: (214) 441-8500 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Securities registe ered pursuant to Section 12(g) of f the Act: Class B Capital Stock, \$100 par value per share Indi cate by check mark if the registra nt is a well-known seasoned issue r, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes Indi cate by check mark if the registra nt is not required to file reports pu ursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ☑ 193 (or for such shorter period that th equired to be filed by Section 13 or 15(d) of the Securities Exchange Act of e registrant was required to file such reports), and (2) has been subject to such h ally every Interactive Data File required to be submitted pursuant to Rule 405 riod that the registrant was required to submit and post such files).
-Yes \square No I an e e definitions of "large accelerated r, an accelerated filer, a non-accelerated filer, a smaller reporting company or filer," "accelerated filer," "smaller reporting company" and "emerging growt" Laı rge accelerated filer Accelerated filer No n-accelerated filer Smaller reporting company Emerging growth company cate by check mark if the registrat tandards provided pursuant to Sec nt has elected not to use the extended transition period for complying with any tion 13(a) of the Exchange Act. \Box y Indi cate by check mark whether the r egistrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the fiscal year ended December 31, 2022

+OR

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+Commission File Number 000-51405

+(Exact name of registrant as specified in its charter)

+Federally chartered corporation

+(State or other jurisdiction of incorporation or organization)

+8500 Freeport Parkway South, Suite 600

+Irving, TX

+(Address of principal executive offices)

+Registrant's telephone number, including area code: (214) 441-8500

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading symbol(s) Name of each exchange on which registered - 1

+Securities registered pursuant to Section 12(g) of the Act: Class B Capital Stock, \$100 par value per share

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗹

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗹

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes $\square$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+Large accelerated filer Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\square$

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \boxtimes
+Yes 🗆 No 🗹